onlyurei/knockout-spa/README.md

   * Using history api fallback so `index.html` will be served for all 404s.
   * You can also change `server.js` so that it can proxy your CORS requests to endpoints which don't have CORS header present.
   * This is the dev-only simple static asset server to allow easier bootstrapping/running/testing of the app.
 In real life use cases, you can either deploy the frontend to a CDN and enable CORS on your endpoint API server(s) to accept CORS requests from the CDN origin(s), or deploy the frontend along with endpoint API server.
-* Take a look at the file structure and comments/TODOs in the bootstrapped setup - you'll figure out everything in 10 minutes or less (assuming you know Knockout and Require fairly well).
+* Take a look at the file structure and comments/TODOs in the bootstrapped setup, and serve the app up and use your browser devtool of choice to poke around - you'll figure out everything in 10 minutes or less (assuming you know Knockout and Require fairly well).
 * Start building your own SPA from the provided setup - be cautious of changing the files in `/js/framework`, `/js/util`, `/js/widget` folders, otherwise do whatever you want with the setup!
 * Run `npm run build` in the repo's folder from command line to build assets for production, see http://requirejs.org/docs/optimization.html for complete optimization guide.
   * Built assets will be under `/build` folder of the repo.
 The build is setup as 2 tiers: 1 common module that contains modules that will be required by most page modules, and page modules (1 per page) excluding common dependencies.
 Each built module will have all the declared dependencies **recursively minified and inlined**.